PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![005_mambaforge_install](./images/005_mambaforge_install.png)

 **Mambaforge can optionally be added to the Windows Environment Variable Path.** This makes the ```base``` Python environment accessible via the Windows Terminal.
 This allows third party applications to accessing Python from the Windows Terminal.
-Such a use case is normally more advanced, for example a C++ IDE that is configured by default to access the Windows Terminal will also be able to invoke a Python Script if Mambaforge is added to the WIndows Environmental Variables Path.
+Such a use case is normally more advanced, for example a C++ IDE that is configured by default to access the Windows Terminal will also be able to invoke a Python Script if Mambaforge is added to the Windows Environmental Variables Path.

 Note that in most regular use scenarios the Mambaforge Prompt should be preferentially used to interact with Python instead of the Windows Terminal.
 The Mambaforge Prompt is similar to the Windows Terminal but is optimised to work with multiple Python environments and not hard coded to the single base environment provided in the Windows Environmental Variables Path like in the case of the Windows Terminal.
 The Mambaforge Prompt can be used to install packages in Python environments and launch IDEs installed in the Python environments.